spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-cloud-foundry/index.md

   include
   figure
   image_path="./cf-manifest-artifact-github.png"
-  caption="In a Deploy stage, choosing a GitHub file artifact as the manifest source for a server group."
+  caption="In a Deploy stage, choose a GitHub file artifact as the manifest source for a server group."
 %}

 ## Artifacts referencing app archive